 Cocoon Cam Plus is manufactured and marketed by a startup led by Sivakumar and Pavan, beneficiaries of Amazon Launchpad.
 Cocoon Cam plus stands out compared to other internet-enabled baby monitors that monitor breathing such as Motorola Halo Plus and Miku baby monitor because of its breathing graph that will assure you of minute-by-minute breathing of your baby.

-One big advantage that puts Cocoon Cam on this list is its relatively lower cost compared to other smart baby monitors that track vital signs such as Miku and Owlet.
+One big advantage that initially puts Cocoon Cam on this list is its relatively lower cost compared to other smart baby monitors that track vital signs such as Miku and Owlet.
 In addition to its low-upfront cost, Cocoon Cam has no cloud storage fees and has been lauded as the true breathing wifi baby monitor that is affordable and suited for anyone trying out any sophisticated baby monitor.

 Cocoon Cam App

-The Cocoon Cam App on Google Playstore is however not rated very highly with the current average rating at 2.3/5 from 317 users.
+The Cocoon Cam App on Google Playstore was however not rated very highly with the current average rating at 2.3/5 from 317 users.
 278 users iOS have given Cocoon Cam 2.1/5 making the average Cocoon Cam’s app review rating at 2.2/5.
 That number is significantly high and a lot of the issues raised include video delay which is usually common for wifi baby monitors but it seems users have a major problem with Cocoon Cam’s delayed video streaming.

 Below is a summary of a few cons that we found about Cocoon Cam: